bigmlcom/sampling/README.md

 sample size, the population size, and optionally the parameters `:replace`, `:seed`, and `:rate`.

-`multi-sample!` will generate a unique sampling for every parameter set.
+`multi-sample` will generate a unique sampling for every parameter set.
 Whenever a value is sampled, it will be consumed by the parameter set's consumer fn.
 A consumer fn should accept a single parameter.